Renaming a scheduled task in the task scheduler is not as easy as right-clicking and selecting “Rename.” But it is not hard either. Here’s how.

 I automate several tasks on my Windows machine.
-For instance, I have a task to open Thunderbird and Firefox when I log on to my system, a task to backup Thunderbird, a task to launch FreeFileSync batch files, a task to backup data, a task to auto shutdown Windows at night time, etc.
+For instance, I have a task to open Thunderbird and Firefox when I log on to my system, backup Thunderbird, launch FreeFileSync batch files, backup data, and auto shutdown Windows at night, etc.

 TL;DR, I use Task Scheduler extensively to automate quite a few things on Windows.

-As useful as it is, for whatever reason, once you create a task in the Task Scheduler, you cannot rename scheduled task.
+As helpful as it is, for whatever reason, once you create a task in the Task Scheduler, you cannot rename the scheduled task.
 You are stuck with whatever name you gave while creating the task.

 Why Can’t You Rename Task in Task Scheduler

 There is no definitive answer to why you cannot rename a task in Task Scheduler.
 Maybe it somehow messes with how Task Scheduler works with the tasks.
 But that is not the case on older versions of Windows.
 In Windows XP and Windows 2000, the task files are typically saved in the

 .job extension.
 Whenever you want to rename a task, you have to rename the file and you are good to go.